5 key metrics for evaluating your year-end appeal.

 And remember, only experiment with one aspect of your mailing at a time so you can run a successful A/B test.

-READ MORE: Being more strategic with your nonprofit’s mailing list.
+READ MORE: Can you be more strategic with your mailing list?

 Do you know how much it costs you to acquire a new donor?